hivesolutions/appier/README.md

 HelloApp().serve()
 ```

-For an async example (Python 3.5+) you would write:
+An async app using the async/await (Python 3.5+) syntax reads pretty much the same:

 ```python
 import appier